deity-io/falcon-platform-docs/docs/platform/integration/commercetools/ctp-session.md

 - CtpSession is not available trough event handlers

 ## Session class
 The `customerToken` and `costumerId` will be set whenever a customer has authenticated.
-When guest customers open an cart we will create an anonymous `customerToken` and store this in session.
-To check if a customer is guest account, check for the existance of the customerId.
+When an unauthenticated customer (guest) opens a cart we will create an anonymous `customerToken` and store it in session.
+In this case the customerId will remain empty.

-When guest accounts signin in the carts (and possible previous made orders) will be merged with the customer account.
+When a anonymous token is present in session during customer signin the active anonymous cart will get merged with the customer cart.
+Any orders placed by this anonymous customer will also be transfered to the signed in customers account.

 ```typescript
 type CtpSession = {